-- a. an official certificate of origin and health, in the case of products from producers outside the European Economic Area; - b. an official certificate confirming that the animals from which the products derive were not given growth-promoting substances during rearing, in the case of products from producers outside the European Economic Area; - c. a certificate confirming that the products have been stored at a temperature of at least -18°C for a month prior to customs clearance; - d. an official certificate confirming that the animals from which the products derive were slaughtered in slaughterhouses and the products processed in processing plants authorised in the European Economic Area, in the case of products from producers outside the European Economic Area; - e. an official certificate confirming that the products are free of salmonella bacteria; - f. animal meat products and by-products, dairy products and raw eggs shall conform to the appropriate provisions of the current Regulation on food contaminants; - g. the product shall be labelled in conformity with current rules on labelling, advertising and promotion of foodstuffs.
+- a. an official certificate of origin and health, in the case of products from producers outside the European Economic Area; - b. an official certificate confirming that the animals from which the products derive were not given growth-promoting substances during rearing, in the case of products from producers outside the European Economic Area; - c. a certificate confirming that the products have been stored at a temperature of at least -18°C for a month prior to customs clearance; - d. an official certificate confirming that the animals from which the products derive were slaughtered in slaughterhouses and the products processed in processing plants authorised in the European Economic Area, in the case of products from producers outside the European Economic Area; - e. an official certificate confirming that the products are free of salmonella bacteria; - f. animal meat products and by-products, dairy products and raw eggs shall conform to the appropriate provisions of the current Regulation on food contaminants;

-3 Description of the CN Codes: 0202: Meat of bovine animals, frozen, 0203: Meat of swine, fresh, chilled or frozen ; 0204: Meat of sheep or goats, fresh, chilled or frozen ; 0207: Meat and edible offal, of the poultry of heading 0105, fresh, chilled or frozen ; 0208: Other meat and edible meat offal, fresh, chilled or frozen ; 0210: Meat and edible meat offal, salted, in brine, dried or smoked; edible flours and meals of meat or meat offal ; 1601: Sausages and similar products, of meat, meat offal or blood; food preparations based on these products ; 1602: Other prepared or preserved meat, meat offal or blood.
+3 Description of the CN Codes: 0202: Meat of bovine animals, frozen, 0203: Meat of swine, fresh, chilled or frozen; 0204: Meat of sheep or goats, fresh, chilled or frozen; 0207: Meat and edible offal, of the poultry of heading 0105, fresh, chilled or frozen; 0208: Other meat and edible meat offal, fresh, chilled or frozen; 0210: Meat and edible meat offal, salted, in brine, dried or smoked; edible flours and meals of meat or meat offal; 1601: Sausages and similar products, of meat, meat offal or blood; food preparations based on these products; 1602: Other prepared or preserved meat, meat offal or blood.